Guidelines for job search correspondence

 Make your purpose clear

 Don't make an employer guess why you are writing or what you are writing about.
 In choosing your words, think about the purpose of your letter and details of your individual circumstances.
-For example, if you make a telephone call to an employer prior to sending a cover letter, it makes sense for your letter to refer to the telephone call.
-If you must respond to an employer's letter to you, read the letter carefully to draft an appropriate response.
+For example, if you make a telephone call to an employer prior to sending an email, it makes sense for your email to refer to the telephone call.
+If you must respond to an employer's email to you, read it carefully to draft an appropriate response.

 Tell the employer what you'll do for the organization, not what the organization can do for you.